SuperFabius/A250220_DEVEL/README.md

 # A250220_DEVEL
 Temporary development repo for the A250220 board (https://hackaday.io/project/170924)

 WARNING!
-This Release is intended only for development.
+This Release is intended for development only.

 # Current revision: S260320-R260820_DEVEL1